SamuelSwartzberg/flashcardifying_text_temp/misc.md

 ⟮Minerals⟯ are ⟮passed up the food chain⟯ until ⟮they end up in us humans⟯.
 ⟮What minerals we get⟯ from ⟮a certain plant/animal⟯ depends on ⟮which they can store⟯, but also ⟮what the soil/animals further down the food chain had in them⟯.

-TO HERE

 ##### vitamins

-⟮Vitamins⟯ are ⟮biosynthesized⟯ by ⟮plants/animals⟯ and then ⟮absorbed by us⟯.
+⟮Vitamins⟯ are produced by being ⟮＿biosynthesized＿⟯ by ⟮plants/animals⟯.
 ⟮Which vitamins⟯ are ⟮contained in food⟯ depend on ⟮what the relevant vegetable or animal can biosythesize⟯.
-Theoretically, all ⟮vitamins⟯ are defined to be ⟮essential nutrients⟯, however ⟮Vitamin D⟯ can be synthesized if ⟮exposed to sunlight (specifically UVB rays⟯), and is thus ⟮an exception⟯
+Theoretically, all ⟮vitamins⟯ are defined to be ⟮essential nutrients⟯ ⟮Vitamin D⟯ can be synthesized if ⟮exposed to sunlight (specifically UVB rays)⟯ Since Vitamin D can be synthesized by us, it is ⟮an exception⟯ to the idea that all Vitamins are essential ⟮vitamers⟯ are related molecules grouped together into one vitamin Most ⟮vitamins⟯ are not ⟮single molecules⟯, but vitamers.
-Most ⟮vitamins⟯ are not ⟮single molecules⟯, but ⟮groups of related molecules⟯ which are each called ⟮vitamers⟯ Each ⟮vitamin⟯ is typically used in ⟮multiple reactions⟯, and therefore ⟮most have multiple functions⟯.
+Each ⟮vitamin⟯ is typically used in ⟮multiple reactions⟯, and therefore ⟮most have multiple functions⟯.
+⟮Vitamin B12⟯ is ⟮the only⟯ ⟮vitamin or nutrient⟯ ⟮not available from plant sources.⟯

+###### water/fat-soluble

-⟮Vitamin B12⟯ is ⟮the only⟯ vitamin or nutrient ⟮not available from plant sources.⟯ ⟮Vitamins⟯ are generally categorized as either ⟮water⟯- or ⟮fat⟯ soluble The ⟮water-soluble vitamins (the 8 B vitamins and vitamin C⟯) are ⟮easily excreted from the body⟯, thus generally ⟮hypervitaminosis (if referring to high storage levels⟯) is not an issue, therefore, however, ⟮consistent consumption is required⟯.
+⟮Vitamins⟯ are generally categorized as either ⟮water⟯- or ⟮fat⟯ soluble The ⟮water-soluble vitamins (the 8 B vitamins and vitamin C⟯) are ⟮easily excreted from the body⟯, thus generally ⟮hypervitaminosis (if referring to high storage levels⟯) is not an issue, therefore, however, ⟮consistent consumption is required⟯.
 Of the ⟮fat-soluble⟯ vitamins, ⟮A⟯ and ⟮D⟯ can ⟮accumulate in the body to a dangerous level⟯, resulting in ⟮hypervitaminosis⟯ ⟮Hypervitaminosis⟯ is a condition of abnormally high ⟮storage levels (most of the time, although some sources also just use it for any overdose⟯) of ⟮vitamins⟯
 In general, ⟮excess intake⟯ of vitamins is ⟮unlikely⟯ from ⟮food sources⟯, but possible via ⟮supplements⟯

-Common Designation|More Properly
-⟮Vitamin C⟯|⟮Ascorbic acid⟯

-###### vitamin B

-Vitamin B...|Name or name of vitamers (if it exists)

-⟮1⟯|⟮Thiamine⟯
-⟮2⟯|⟮Riboflavin⟯
-⟮3⟯|⟮vitamers w/ names similar to Niacin⟯
-⟮4⟯|⟮Doesn't exist⟯
-⟮5⟯|⟮Pantothenic acid⟯
-⟮6⟯|⟮Consists of vitamers called Pyridox* (ine, amine, al⟯) ⟮7⟯|⟮Biotin⟯
-⟮8⟯|⟮Doesn't exist⟯
-⟮9⟯|⟮???⟯
-⟮10⟯|⟮doesn't exist⟯
-⟮11⟯|⟮Doesn't exist⟯
-⟮12⟯|⟮Cobalamin⟯

 ##### minerals